Bank Lending Criteria

 Unacceptable security properties

-- Income producing rural properties (commercial farms, note that hobby farms are acceptable).
+- Income producing rural properties such as commercial farms (note that hobby farms are acceptable).

 - Properties designed, zoned, or used for commercial purposes (excluding residential home units in a commercially zoned development).